ENGLISH

 Today, Juliet is an internationally sought-after soloist and chamber musician, performing at venues including the Konzerthaus Berlin, Wigmore Hall, King's Place London, Menuhin Hall, and Musiikkitalo Helsinki.
 She is regularly invited to renowned festivals such as the Gstaad Menuhin Festival, Stift Festival, Gower Festival, and Bebersee Festival, and was featured as a Rising Talent with Daniel Hope in the Hope@9pm concert series.
 Among her recent achievements is performing Elgar’s Cello Concerto with the Lahti Symphony Orchestra during the VII International Paulo Cello Competition, where she advanced to the semifinals.
 She also won the Virtuoso & Belcanto Concerto Competition in 2023.

-As a passionate chamber musician, Juliet is the cellist of the award-winning Cuore Piano Trio, which regularly performs at the Musikverein in Vienna and will make its Wigmore Hall debut in January 2026.
+As a passionate chamber musician, Juliet stepped in temporarily as the cellist of the award-winning Cuore Piano Trio, with whom she performed several at the Musikverein in Vienna and made the trio’s Wigmore Hall debut in January 2026.
 Since the 2024/25 season, she has been a scholarship holder at Villa Musica Rheinland-Pfalz.

 A special focus of her artistic work lies in developing innovative concert formats.
 Her self-conceived program “Voices Within,” exploring the connection between cello and voice through the works of remarkable female composers, was awarded the #MusikerZukunft scholarship from the German Orchestras Foundation.
 Juliet collaborates closely with contemporary female composers to bring new works to world premiere, crafting programs that blend musical depth with creative curiosity and strong personal expression.